 Re-recording albums are definitely a bit hit-and-miss, generally speaking.
 Burzum seems to have done quite reasonably on this one though - Perhaps it's not a critical blow, but it definitely not a miss, and it seems so far to be a lot better than a re-recording album by a certain other Norwegian black-metal outfit which I will be reviewing in the near future.

 Burzum on Metal Archives

 Welcome to Heavy Metal Spotlight!
 On here you can find reviews and features about metal bands both known to many, and known to few.
 Sharing my discoveries, or adding to the discussion about well known metal music is something I deeply enjoy, and I'm delighted that it reaches people who are interested from time to time.
-Don't forget to join the facebook page to keep up to date more easily with what I'm reviewing, to make suggestions about reviews, and the blog in general, and to annoy me as much as you please.
+Don't forget to like the facebook page to keep up to date more easily with what I'm reviewing, to make suggestions about reviews, and the blog in general, and to annoy me as much as you please.
 If that doesn't float your boat, you can also suggest bands for me to take a look at in the slightly obsolete suggestions post which I'll keep, despite the facebook page.
 The 2013 album of the year voting will be moved to January next year, due mainly to my omission of having it in December.